dj-pearson/Roblox-Tycoon/PRD_Rebuilt.md

     - A core seasonal event system is implemented, allowing the addition of events.
 - **Specialization system**
     - Core systems for specializations are implemented.
+- [x] Refine Specialization System
 - **Alliance System**
     - Base functionality for Alliances are implemented.
 - **Rebirth System**

    - Players can rebirth their progress.

 ## 2. Remaining Tasks/Features
 -   **Enhanced UI:**